-Regardless of whether you plan to own a horse for pleasure riding, companionship or for competition you’ll need to decide where the horse will live.
-It doesn’t come as news to horse owners that this is one of the most crucial decisions that you will be making as a new horse owner.
-The place that your horse will live will determine the type of care that it receives which will then impact on the horse’s health, temperament and general well-being.
+Regardless of whether you plan to own a horse for riding, companionship or competition, you’ll need to decide where the horse will live.
+The place that your horse will live will determine the type of care it receives, which ultimately impact the horse’s health, temperament and general well-being.

 In such cases it makes sense to board a horse in a quality stable.
 The owner can visit the horse and ride it at his or her leisure but when that doesn’t happen they will have the peace of mind in knowing that all of the horse’s needs are being met through the stable staff.